craftcms/docs/docs/commerce/1.x/docs/add-to-cart.md

 The options and notes param data is not validated.
 A user could submit any data.
 If you need to validate the options, use the [beforeAddToCart](https://craftcommerce.com/docs/events-reference#commerce_cart.onbeforeaddtocart) event.
 :::

-Once the order is complete, the notes and options can be found in the View Order screen.
+Once the order is complete, the notes and options can be found on the View Order page.

 <img src="assets/lineitem-options-review.png" width="509" alt="Line Item Option Review.">